GMLC-TDC/HELICS/docs/installation-windows.rst

 To set up your environment:

     1. Install Microsoft Visual C++ 2015 or newer
-    2. Install [Boost](http://www.boost.org/doc/libs/1_64_0/more/getting_started/windows.html) 1.58 or newer.
+    2. Install `Boost <http://www.boost.org/doc/libs/1_64_0/more/getting_started/windows.html`_ 1.58 or newer.
 For CMake to detect it automatically either extract Boost to the root of your drive, or set the BOOST_ROOT environment variable to the install location.
-    3. *Optional* Install [ZeroMQ](http://zeromq.org/build:_start) if you need ZeroMQ support and need a copy in a global system location.
-We recommend skipping this step and running cmake with the `AUTOBUILD_ZMQ=ON` option to automatically set up a project-only copy of ZeroMQ later on.
+    3. *Optional* Install `ZeroMQ <http://zeromq.org/build:_start>`_ if you need ZeroMQ support and need a copy in a global system location.
+We recommend skipping this step and running cmake with the ``AUTOBUILD_ZMQ=ON`` option to automatically set up a project-only copy of ZeroMQ later on.
 The ZeroMQ Windows installer is **very** outdated and will not work with new versions of Visual Studio.
-    4. *Optional* Install [MS-MPI](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx) if you need MPI support.
+    4. *Optional* Install `MS-MPI <https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx>`_ if you need MPI support.
     5. Open a Visual Studio Command Prompt, and go to your working directory.
     6. Make sure *cmake* and *git* are available in the Command Prompt.
 If they aren't, add them to the system PATH variable.